pcdshub/typhos/docs/source/upcoming_release_notes/562-bug_notes_blank_env.rst

 Bugfixes
 --------
-- allows new notes to be created if requested note file does not exist
+- Creates new notes file if requested note file does not exist

 Maintenance
 -----------